1. Feed, then Read

 - Be on the lookout and act quickly - your baby can go from alert and happy to drowsy and grumpy with the snap of a finger.

 - Beware!
 If you miss the sleep window and your baby shifts into overtired mode, it will be harder for him to fall asleep and stay asleep.
-So be on the lookout and get

 - Tip: While every baby is different, here are some common signs that your baby is ready to sleep: